A Cruel Angel's Thesis: Development and release

 For "The Cruel Angel's Thesis", Gainax made a ninety-second opening video that was animated by Takeshi Honda and Shinya Hasegawa.
 The production took some time; it was still unfinished in July 1995, when the first two episodes were premiered at the company's second festival.
 The music video was completed in September of the same year, shortly before the anime premiered on TV Tokyo.
 The video consists of approximately 2,160 frames divided into eighty-four scenes, averaging one sequence per second.
 Gainax staff attempted to create a retro effect, paying homage to and imitating theme songs from previous works.
 Hideaki Anno's name appears in large letters in the video's last few seconds, and is seemingly cut off by Eva-01's arms, emphasizing the director's strong imprint on every aspect of the series.

 A second video for the song's full version was released for the 2003 home video edition of the series named Renewal of Evangelion.
-The new video was directed by Masayuki, and is different from the one for the television broadcast.
-The full video includes images from the director's cut of the episodes and scenes from the film Neon Genesis Evangelion: The End of Evangelion (1997).
+The new video was directed by animator and Evangelion assistant director Masayuki.
+The full video is different from the one for the television broadcast and includes images from the director's cut of the episodes and scenes from the film The End of Evangelion (1997).
 It also includes captions with white characters on a black background, written and coordinated by Hideaki Anno.
 The video was released in high definition on King Records' official YouTube channel on June 20, 2018.
+According to writer Virginie Nebbia, for the "A Cruel Angel's Thesis" video Anno probably took inspiration from the opening credits of the series UFO, the Japanese series Key Hunter and the directional style of Akio Jissoji, which made a frenetic editing of the Ultraman episodes he directed for the Ultraman movie (1979).